-The ACEN Chief Executive Officer and ARC-PA Executive Director jointly reserve the right to appoint one or more special members to a site visit team who are not represented above as a peer evaluator.
+The ACEN Chief Executive Officer and ARC-PA Executive Director jointly reserve the right to appoint one or more special members to a peer review team who are not represented above as a peer evaluator.
 The special member(s) may have expertise in an area that a peer evaluator typically would not have.
-The sponsoring organization/advanced practice provider program is responsible for all costs of the special member(s) serving on the site visit team.
+The sponsoring organization/nurse practitioner and physician assistant residency program is responsible for all costs of the special member(s) serving on the peer review team.